surveyjs/survey-creator/docs/get-started-angular.md

 ```
 </details>

-## Save and Load Survey Model Definitions
+## Save and Load Survey Model Schemas

-Survey Creator produces survey model definitions as JSON objects.
-You can persist these objects on your server: save updates and restore previously saved definitions.
+Survey Creator produces survey model schemas as JSON objects.
+You can persist these objects on your server: save updates and restore previously saved schemas.
 To save a JSON object, implement the `saveSurveyFunc` function.
 It accepts two arguments:

 - `saveNo`
 An incremental number of the current change.
 Since web services are asynchronous, you cannot guarantee that the service receives the changes in the same order as the client sends them.
 For example, change #11 may arrive to the server faster than change #10.
 In your web service code, update the storage only if you receive changes with a higher `saveNo`.